 A 2011 European Union privacy law requires websites to obtain consent from visitors before placing cookies on their devices.

-A free open source solution is available from Silktide that you can use on your Wild Apricot site to inform visitors of your site's cookie use and prompt them to change their settings to accept or reject them.
+A free open source solution is available that you can use on your Wild Apricot site to inform visitors of your site's cookie use and prompt them to change their settings to accept or reject them.

 You can choose from various options then generate the code which you paste into the Raw headers section on the Meta-tags page in Wild Apricot.
 For more information on this solution, click here.